SwissDataScienceCenter/renku-notebooks/README.md

 [![CI]][1]
 [![Conventional Commits]][2]

-A simple service using the [Amalthea operator], to provide interactive Jupyter notebooks for the Renku platform.
+A simple service using the [Amalthea operator] to provide interactive Jupyter notebooks for the Renku platform.

 The service relies on [renku-gateway] for authentication.
 However,